Camy-Devlop/Docker-francinnette/README.md

 🐳 Francinette Docker Environment

-#a Docker setup for a development environment with Francinette, Norminette, and other useful tools for 42 School projects.
+A Docker setup for a development environment with Francinette, Norminette, and other useful tools for 42 School projects.
 📁 Repository Contents

     Dockerfile: Defines the Docker image with all necessary tools and configurations.